The Victor-Victrola Page

 Victor Dealer Locator

-Even in the early years, The Victor Talking Machine Company had a strong selling dealer network.
+Even in the early years, The Victor Talking Machine Company had developed a strong selling dealer network.
 Some of these dealers were carried over from Victor's predecessor, The United States Gramophone Company (founded by Emile Berliner), while others were simply jumping on-board the sales "bandwagon" at a time when the relatively new phonograph industry was showing significant potential.

 Victor's sales model was based on a distributor network.
 Victor shipped phonographs directly to licensed distributors who purchased the phonographs at a cost far below the "list" price.
 Dealers ordered only from the distributors, which allowed Victor to focus on building machines and not managing a gigantic network of dealers and wholesalers.
 The markup to the customer was considerable; let's look at the 1913 breakdown for the sale of the popular Victrola XI, which sold to customers at a retail price of $100.00: